TOPAS-2545/TOPAS-2545/README.md

 ## golang

-The system asn1 package within GOLANG has the following issues

-1. Does not easily support CHOICE
-2. Does not support REAL types.
+The golang system uses a third-party systems to convert the ASN1 into golang structures.
+It also uses a forked version of the encoders/asn1 system package because it does not support REAL types.